 The Committee on Accreditation for the Exercise Sciences (CoAES)

-Established in 2004, the CoAES works under the auspices of the largest agency that accredits allied health academic degrees – CAAHEP, the acronym for the Commission on Accreditation of Allied Health Education Programs.
-The Committee on Accreditation for the Exercise Sciences seeks to set the industry standards for students preparing for careers in the health, exercise, and fitness industries.
-The Committee on Accreditation for the Exercise Sciences accredits both departments and programs related to exercise science, kinesiology, and physical education, among others.
+Established in 2004, the CoAES works under an agency that accredits allied health academic degrees, the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+It sets industry standards for students preparing for health, exercise, and fitness careers.
+The CoAES accredits both departments and programs related to exercise science, kinesiology, and physical education.

 Types of Exercise Science and Kinesiology Associate’s Degree Programs

-Those interested in studying for an associate’s degree in exercise science or an associate’s degree in kinesiology are likely interested in pursuing a career in fitness, health awareness, physical education, or sports management, among others.
+Those interested in studying for an associate exercise science degree or an associate degree in kinesiology are likely interested in pursuing a career in fitness, health awareness, physical education, or sports management, among others.

 - Movement and movement’s function